 Trisha Raque, Ph.D., University of Maryland, 2013.
-Associate Professor.
-She is a member of the American Psychological Association, and is the Chair of the Division 17 Health Psychology Section.
-She is also on the Editorial Board of the Journal of Counseling Psychology and Journal of Career Assessment.
+Associate Professor and Doctoral Training Director.
+She is a member of the American Psychological Association and is the Past Chair of the Division 17 Health Psychology Section.
+She is also on the Editorial Board of the Journal of Counseling Psychology, Journal of Vocational Behavior, and Journal of Career Assessment.
 Dr. Raque's areas of research include cancer survivorship, navigating work after cancer, access to decent work, positive health psychology, and the centrality of sociocultural and political systems that intersect with health and career development.
 She applies social justice principles, intersectionality, and anti-racism to cancer survivorship with research and advocacy focused on the nexus of cancer with identities such as gender, sexual orientation, and social class.
-(KRH 263, 303-871-4522, trisha.raque-bogdan@du.edu)
+(KRH 263, 303-871-4522, email: Trisha.Raque@du.edu).